 Notter: “In 2019, the majority party at the time tabled the carbon tax bill to avoid having the public hear the debate on this disastrous legislation that spells government overreach to the extreme.”

-Objection: The NH Carbon Cash-Back bill was tabled early in the session to hear from the 44 New Hampshire towns who would vote on a resolution to support this approach in March.
-Rather than avoiding a public debate, the plan was to let the public weigh in before the state legislature decided.
-This was prudent because although economists are in near-universal support of the cash-back approach, the legislature wanted to be sure NH citizens supported it, too.
-In March 2020, the towns that voted on it overwhelmingly supported their Carbon Cash-Back resolutions - 75% of the towns passed it, and many others came close.
-Even Rep. Notter’s own town of Merrimack voted overwhelmingly (2:1 in favor) to support a version she modified to ask for a study about it rather than to ask for Carbon Cash-Back legislation.
-However, the 2020 covid-19 shutdown and struggles that summer prevented all but the most urgent of bills from being reconsidered later in the session.
+Objection: The NH Carbon Cash-Back bill was tabled early in the session to allow time to hear from the 44 New Hampshire towns that were scheduled to vote on a resolution about whether or not to support this approach in March.
+Rather than avoiding a public debate, the plan was to let the public weigh in before the state legislature made its decision.
+This was prudent, because although economists are in near-universal support of the cash-back approach, the legislature wanted to be sure NH citizens supported it, too.
+In March 2020, the towns that voted on it overwhelmingly supported their Carbon Cash-Back resolutions - 75% of the towns that voted on it passed it, and many others came close.
+Rep. Notter’s own town of Merrimack voted overwhelmingly (2152-1115) to support a version she modified in the deliberative session to ask for a study about it rather than to ask for Carbon Cash-Back legislation.
+However, the 2020 Covid-19 shutdown and struggles that summer prevented all but the most urgent of bills from being reconsidered later in the session.

 https://www.youtube.com/embed/T5I1GmkL7OM?&start=9605&end=9643&autoplay=1